qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 vi ~/openshift-inventory
 ```

+Please make any modifications required to the openshift-inventory.
 Put your node name into each section the node corresponds to.
 SSH to each node in the config.
 This will verify that the ansible machine can reach all nodes and are part of the known_hosts.

 If all the nodes are reachable and ready to be configured then run: